sjentsch/lsjDocs/Ch12/Ch12_Regression_12.rst

 We can fit both models to the data and obtain a residual sum of squares for both models.
 I’ll denote these as SS\ :sub:`res`\ :sup:`(1)` and SS\ :sub:`res`\ :sup:`(2)` respectively.
 The superscripting here just indicates which model we’re talking about.
-Then our *F* statistic is
+Then our *F*-statistic is

 .. math:: F = \frac{(\mbox{SS}_{res}^{(1)} - \mbox{SS}_{res}^{(1)})/k}{(\mbox{SS}_{res}^{(2)})/(N-p-1)}